 PreKindergarten Registration and Preregistration

-- A certified birth certificate from the Bureau of Vital Statistics
+- a certified copy of the child’s birth certificate from the Bureau of Vital Statistics1 (see details below).

-- Social Security card for the child, if available.
+- a social security card for each child, if available.

 To be eligible for the Prekindergarten program, your child must be 4 years of age by September 1st and meet an eligibility requirement as determined by Texas law.
 No exceptions can be made.